 Is It Safe to Vape While on Birth Control?

-As alternative smoking methods have become more common, our patients often ask if it is safe to vape or smoke electronic cigarettes while on birth control.
+As alternative smoking methods have become more common, our patients often ask: can you vape on birth control?

-Not enough research has been conducted to show that vaping or e-cigarettes are any safer than traditional cigarettes, so the current recommendation is to treat the risk as the same.
+Not enough research has been conducted to show that vaping or e-cigarettes are any safer than traditional cigarettes, so the current recommendation is to treat the risk as the same for vaping and birth control.

 E-cigarettes vs. traditional cigarettes